-Prerequisites: Placement test score indicating ENG K101 or completion of ENG K100 with a "C" grade or better.
+Prerequisites: ENG K101 placement ∞ or completion of ENG K100 with a "C" grade or better.

 An intensive study and analysis of the United States Constitution and especially the Amendments to that Constitution; a study and review of court decisions which interpret the Constitution; a comprehensive study of court decisions which determine police policy and consideration of specific guidelines which must be followed in the criminal justice process.